 For GCARD readers who are unfamiliar with either the University of Colorado Denver Business School or the university’s J.P.
 Morgan Center for Commodities (JPMCC), we would like to take the opportunity to introduce these entrepreneurial institutions to you.

 As a major hub for agriculture, energy, metals, and minerals, Colorado is already an undisputed national leader in commodities.
 It is natural then for the University of Colorado Denver Business School to aspire to become a leader in commodities education and applied research.
 As a result, the JPMCC was launched in 2012 with the generous support of multiple donors, including J.P.
 Morgan, CoBank, George Solich (of FourPoint Energy, LLC), and major commodity firms.

 The J.P.
 Morgan Center for Commodities is the first of its kind covering the broad range of commodities.
 The Center provides research insights, student educational programs, and professional education offerings in the business of physical commodities, commodity markets, regulation, trading, risk management and policy.

 The JPMCC is supported by an Advisory Council consisting of members of the business community who provide guidance and financial support for the activities of the JPMCC, including unique opportunities for students.

 The Director of the JPMCC is Dr. Yosef Bonaparte, Ph.D.
 Dr. Bonaparte is responsible for the day-to-day operations of the JPMCC, including its professional activities.

 The Center aims to become the focal point of highly relevant commodities thought-leadership.
-The GCARD is just one element of this strategy; other efforts include:
+The GCARD, together with its accomplished Editorial Advisory Board, is just one element of this strategy; other efforts are as follows:

 If you would like more information on the J.P.
 Morgan Center for Commodities, please send an email to email@example.com.